NeoNyaa/Scripts/Windows/PowerShell/Neo-YTDLP/README.md

   - Moved from notepad to a winform window for link input
   - Change from release builds of yt-dlp to nightly builds
   - Removed some debug code
+- v1.2.0
+  - Added logic to check if a reinstall is requested by myself
+  - Fixed the script continuing execution when clicking close or cancel on the input GUI